christianalares/card-game/README.md

-# Kortspel
+# Card game
-Task for KYH
+Started on this card game...